rebahama/social-reviewer-backend/README.md

 6. Add DISABLE_COLLECTSTATIC and set it to 1.

-7. Connect your Heroku with Github and click finally click deploy.
+7. Connect your Heroku with Github and finally click deploy.

 # Access enviorment variables

-To access enviorment table type:
+To access enviorment variable  type in the settings.py:

 1. SECRET_KEY = os.environ.get['SECRET_KEY']